aldent95/NotEvil-Watchdogs/README.md

 ### 2. Format style

 The “program” takes data in a Json file format.

+There is a pop up dialoue in which you can also add in json file format text to add logs to your data set.

 Format Required for JSON Data

 ```